reuben-thomas/ip/docs/README.md

 **A**: From the KIPP interface, the `saveto` command to save your tasks to a text file.
 Copy this file to the other Computer.
 Then, from the KIPP interface on the other Computer, use the `loadfrom` command to load the tasks from the text file.

+## Citations & References

+- The star background from the James Webb Space Telescope was taken from their [Flickr page.](https://www.flickr.com/photos/nasawebbtelescope/52404135772/in/album-72177720301006030/), and is permitted for non-commercial use as per the guidelines [here](https://www.nasa.gov/nasa-brand-center/images-and-media/)
+- References to KIPP and image icons were taken from the comic [Absolute Zero](https://thefilmstage.com/read-christopher-nolan-penned-interstellar-prequel-comic-telling-dr-manns-story/)
+- GitHub Copilot was used as an auto-complete tool throughout this project.